gedw99/arrow-mino/README.md

 All binaries and data is local to this repo and will not be put anywhere else on your system.

-The 2 folders are:
+The 2 folders are used are:

-.bin
+- .bin
-.data
+- .data

 To install everything: